Table of Contents

 Here, various information and sources are collected on the topics of higher education, university, education and education policy and studying, with a focus on the "Freie" Universität Berlin.

-This should contribute to an understanding of higher education and education policy and provide a space for various criticisms of current conditions.
+This is supposed to contribute to an understanding of higher education and education policy and provide a space for various criticisms of current conditions.
+Unfortunately most resources are only available in German.

 Guide to higher education policy